 8. Kanom Krok

-Kanom Krok is made of rice flour, sugar, and coconut milk mixed to form a dough, then split in two batters, one salty and one sweet.
+Kanom Krok is made of rice flour, sugar, and coconut milk mixed together to form a dough, then split into two batters, one salty and one sweet.
 Both batters are cooked in a heating frying pan with small round alveoles.
-Each half is then picked, and the two half-circular doughs are joined to form this circular shape.
+Each half is picked, and the two half-circular doughs are joined to form this circular shape.

 9. Bua Loy Sam See

 Bua Loy is a warm dessert made of colourful rice flour balls in sweet coconut milk.
 It’s surprisingly good and gentle, reminding of soothing childhood desserts.
 You can find it at Wanlamun Sweet Shop in Phuket Town

 Tako is a Thai dessert made of flour, sugar, coconut milk, and other flavouring ingredients such as corn or taro.
 The jelly base is made of flour mixed with water and sugar, topped with coconut milk and served in a cup made of Pandan leaves

 ‘Oh Eaew’ is an icy dessert with gelatinous cubes made from banana starch and kidney beans.
 It’s refreshing and light, very popular with Phuket people but might be a little surprising to foreigners.
 You can find it a Cafe’In, the coffee shop in front of the Thai Hua Museum in the old Phuket Town

 Kanon Tuay is a very popular treat among locals.
 You will mostly find it in a local restaurant, for lunch or dinner.
 As seen in the photo above, it is served in 2 little recipients placed on top of each other.
 One is sweet, and the other lightly salted.

 Lod Chong is a little surprising the first time you see it in a glass jar by the street.
 It looks like green worms in icy, sugary water.
 It’s made of rice flour, mung bean flour, palm sugar, jasmine flowers and pandan water.